tghabour/CourseProject/README.md

 The application then returns links to relevant course content based on the user's query specifications and provides a brief excerpt/summary for each result extracted from the applicable lecture transcript.

 ![Screenshot 2022-12-05 at 9.59.03 AM](https://user-images.githubusercontent.com/45109940/205754758-cabf9c3c-4091-461f-890d-953a592a8b54.png)

-Upon selecting one of the links provided, an embedded video player appears and begins playing the applicable content.
-If the "Search Lectures" option was selected, the video will start playing from the beginning of the lecture.
-If the "Search Slides" option was selected, the returned results are **more granular in nature and the ....**
+Upon selecting one of the links provided, an embedded video player appears and begins playing the applicable content:

+- If the *"Search Lectures"* option was selected, the video will start playing from the beginning of the lecture.
+- If the *"Search Slides"* option was selected, the application will automatically skip to the appropriate timestamp within the lecture video and begin there (since the returned results are more specific).

 ![Screenshot 2022-12-05 at 9.59.30 AM](https://user-images.githubusercontent.com/45109940/205754604-1389385d-04f8-41b2-94b6-c2469e2ac850.png)

-In addition to retrieving and displaying the desired/queried content, the application also allows the user to download the video in MP4 format, a PDF of the applicable slides, or text transcription for each of the associated results.
-Users also have the ability to scroll through the returned results with the "previous" and "next" buttons.
+In addition to retrieving and displaying the desired/queried content, the application also allows the user to download the video in MP4 format, a PDF of the applicable slides, or the text transcription for each of the associated results.
+Users also have the ability to advance forward and backward among the returned results using the "previous" and "next" buttons below the video player.

 ### Running the Application Locally